Incremental Change and Why It Doesn’t Work

 For states that have taken the seemingly easy way with “baby steps”, the path to REAL legalization continues to grow.
 In researching Colorado law, I identified over 150 statutes that effect cannabis.
 That was a couple years ago.
 I know the amount of divisive, prohibitionist rhetoric has grown considerably within the statutes since then.

 Prohibition has not gone away for Colorado.
 In fact, it’s alive and well.
-The inflated prices and ever restricting access are fueling an ever growing black market.
+The inflated prices and restricted access are fueling an ever growing black market.
 In addition, the heavy taxation has strangled retail sales and further inflated prices.

 Who do you know that can afford $500 to $1000 of additional monthly expense?
 If you know more than a handful of people who can, you run in much richer circles than I.